ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

+# Building Blazor Applications

+In any application it's all too easy to fall into the "Quick" solution trap.
+What we forget is the "and Dirty" bit, which we soon discover as we expand the functionality and scope of what we've coded.

-In any application it's all too easy to mix what we call "concerns" in our code.
-Blazor is no different, and many of the simple code examples do just that.
-In "keeping it simple" they promote a mode of codeing that will get you into trouble when you build more complex applications.
+The right way to code it seems to complicated, so we cut corners.
+Blazor is no different: many of the simple code examples do just that.
+In "keeping it simple" they promote a mode of coding that doesn't stand up to the complexities of a real world application and will get you into deep trouble if you apply them in more complex applications.

-In this article I'm going to keep it simple in that I use the `Counter` page as my example.
-No WeatherForecasts here.
+The out-of-the-box template `Counter` page is a good example.
+No one would code the solution I propose below in real life - it's too complex.
+However, it does provide a simple requirement that we can use to demonstrate various coding techniques,  practices and patterns that are applicable in more complex scenarios.

 Here's the standard page:

 ```csharp